geodynamics/burnman/paper/paper.md

 inner and outer core (blue and orange layers), isentropic convecting lower and upper mantle (green and red), and a depleted lithosphere (lilac) split into mantle and crust.
+The mineralogy/composition of each layer is chosen by the user.
 Zog has the same mass (5.972e+24 kg) and moment of inertia factor (0.3307) as Earth. `BurnMan` ensures that the gravity and pressure profiles satisfy hydrostatic equilibrium, and allows different layers